itsbhrat/CS3423-Compilers/parser/README.md

 * The grammar of COOL presented after the section 10 in the COOL Manual (refer to page number 16)

+* The precedence and associativity of operators presented in section 10 in the COOL Manual (refer to page number 17)

 ### Design/pipeline of the parser: ###
 * __The Grammar__